Intelligent Multimodal Multi-Sensor Fusion-Based UAV Identification, Localization, and Countermeasures for Safeguarding Low-Altitude Economy: Introduction

 \section{Introduction}

-With the rapid implementation of application scenarios such as logistics and delivery, power inspection, and urban air mobility, the low-altitude economy (LAE), an emerging industry integrating airspace resources with ground-based economies, is entering an explosive phase of large-scale development \cite{1,11015739,liu2024near}.
-As shown in Figure 1, the integration of communication and sensing capabilities in low-altitude UAVs enables highly flexible adaptation to diverse application scenarios, fully demonstrating their critical role and value in the LAE \cite{fan2020review,yu2024performance}.
+With the rapid implementation of application scenarios such as logistics and delivery, power inspection, and urban air mobility, the low-altitude economy (LAE), an emerging industry integrating airspace resources with economies, is entering an explosive phase of large-scale development \cite{1,11015739,liu2024near}.
+As shown in Figure 1, the integration of communication and sensing capabilities in low-altitude uncrewed aerial vehicles (UAVs) enables flexible adaptation to diverse scenarios, demonstrating their critical role and value in the LAE \cite{fan2020review,yu2024performance}.
 Its potential to generate significant economic and social benefits has garnered widespread anticipation \cite{9892691}.
-However, behind the booming development of the LAE lies a severe new safety challenge: the chaos of unauthorized uncrewed aerial vehicles (UAVs) remains rampant.
-Incidents of unregistered UAVs intruding into sensitive areas such as airport clearance zones and military management zones are common occurrences, posing a serious threat to public safety \cite{9566766,10706975}.
-Additionally, the demand for airspace usage has led to a rising risk of conflicts between aircraft, while traditional airspace management methods struggle to cope with the complex and dynamic air traffic situation \cite{10266978}.
-These core risks have become critical bottlenecks restricting the development of the LAE.
-Faced with the complex dilemmas in low-altitude security governance, artificial intelligence (AI) technology opens up a breakthrough and plays a pivotal role in the management and control of UAVs \cite{gao2024emerging}.
+However, severe new safety challenges lie behind the booming development of the LAE.
+For instance, the chaos of UAVs remains rampant.
+Incidents of unregistered UAVs intruding into sensitive areas such as airport clearance zones are common occurrences, posing a serious threat to public safety \cite{10759668}.
+Additionally, the demand for airspace usage has led to a rising risk of conflicts between UAVs, while traditional airspace management systems struggle to cope with the complex and dynamic air traffic situation \cite{10266978}.
+Such core risks have become critical bottlenecks restricting the development of the LAE.